ryanmcnally93/little-strings/README.md

 ccsChange // I have used a longer if statement ass opposed to a for loop due to the fact that there are two important classes that I don't want removed.
     // I could still have used a for loop but would probably have been as complicated as this is, and I wanted to show I could achieve the same result
     // in two different ways.
 Two tests not working for containing variables in correct and wrong answer arrays.
+I have screenshot for this one, using tutor to fix.